 Rita Ora's different hairstyles and colors run the gamut, but we can't help but admire her platinum pixie phase.
 A foolproof way of styling it is simply to slick it back while wet, like Ora does here.
-(It'll only look like it took you forever to style it.)
+(It will only look like it took you forever to style it).

 Smize your way into a new hair regimen.
-With long, layered pieces on top, Tyra Banks' long pixie cut has a ton of versatility.
+With long, layered pieces on top, Tyra Banks's long pixie cut has a ton of versatility.
 Style it straight, wavy, wispy, and beyond.

 To get the look, use a generous dose of mousse on natural curls.
 Finish with a spritz of Bumble and bumble Hairdresser's Invisible Dry Oil Finishing Spray ($34).

-For a few years in the early-aughts, Katie Holmes was the reigning pixie-cut princess.
+For a few years in the early aughts, Katie Holmes was the reigning pixie-cut princess.
 We love her with any hairstyle, to be clear, but there's something ultra-chic and sweet about this sleek, chin-length pixie cut.
-(It's long enough to wear behind the ears, short enough to style in under five minutes.)
+(It's long enough to wear behind the ears, yet short enough to style in under five minutes).

-Multi-hyphenate Victoria Beckham can do no wrong, and that goes for her choice of hairstyles too.
-She's had varying degrees of long pixies and short pixies, but the spike-y style here is one of her most iconic.
-All you need is a good styling wax to get the look yourself.
+Nia Long can do no wrong, and that goes for her choice of hairstyles, too.
+She's had varying degrees of long pixies and short pixies, but the long, slicked-to-the-scalp style here is one of her most iconic.
+All you need is a good styling wax and a comb to get the look yourself.

 We can all thank Halle Berry for putting the "sexy pixie cut" on the map.
 (Seriously—when was the pixie cut ever associated with James Bond films before her?)
 In any case, one of Berry's signature, spiky looks is fun, flirty, and easy to achieve with a good styling mousse.